aniyomiorg/aniyomi-website/src/help/guides/getting-started.md

 You *might* need to give **Aniyomi** the permission to *install unknown apps*, you can read how to do so [here](/help/faq/#how-do-i-allow-third-party-installations).
 :::

-## Adding manga/anime to your library
+## Adding anime/manga to your library

 ::: videolink
 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_library-add.webm)
 :::

-Now that you've installed the desired extension, it will show in the **Sources** tab.
-This page contains all of your sources, which is obtained through extensions, some extensions contain *multiple* sources.
+Now that you've installed the desired extension, it will show in the **Anime Sources** or **Manga Sources** tab depnding on if it was an anime extension or manga extension.
+This pages contains all of your sources, which is obtained through extensions, some extensions contain *multiple* sources.

-To find and add manga/anime to your library, tap **Latest** for a source's most recently updated manga/anime, or tap on the source itself to browse and search their catalog.
+To find and add anime/manga to your library, tap **Latest** for a source's most recently updated anime/manga, or tap on the source itself to browse and search their catalog.

-Now that you've presumably found manga/anime that you want to add, click on it and then press the <Navigation item="bookmark"/> button, it should now appear in your <Navigation item="library"/> ready to be read!
+Now that you've presumably found anime/manga that you want to add, click on it and then press the <Navigation item="bookmark"/> button, it should now appear in your <Navigation item="anime_library"/> if it's an anime or in <Navigation item="manga_library"/> if it's a manga ready to be watched or read!

-::: guide Other ways to search for manga/anime
+::: guide Other ways to search for anime/manga
-You can also search for manga/anime globally across all your sources by using <Navigation item="search"/> located in the top-right of <Navigation item="browse"/> → **Sources**.
+You can also search for anime/manga globally across all your sources by using <Navigation item="search"/> located in the top-right of <Navigation item="browse"/> → **Anime Sources**/**Manga Sources**.
 :::
-:::: guide Trouble finding a specific manga/anime Check your spelling and try again, there's also the chance that your used source may not host the manga/anime you're looking for.
+:::: guide Trouble finding a specific anime/manga Check your spelling and try again, there's also the chance that your used source may not host the anime/manga you're looking for.
 * Some sources use **Japanese romanized** titles instead of **English** ones.
   > For example **Boku no Hero Academia** instead of **My Hero Academia**.
 * Some sources use different spellings.